Does a due on sale clause within a mortgage in Minnesota impact an estate plan?

 Minnesota has a chapter of statutes devoted to mortgages.
 If you are looking for help falling to sleep, look at Chapter 47.
 The rules specifically apply to financial corporations.

 On the other hand, Minnesota statute 47.20 speaks to the lending authority of a bank.
 As a starter, most case law in Minnesota devoted to the discussion of a due on sale clause in a mortgage utilize subdivision 6 and 6a.

 Exceptions to a due on sale clause

 Every situation is different and unique.
-Assuming a piece of real estate is a person’s primary residence and they do not live in a housing complex, here are a few of my favorite exceptions to the National Housing Act and statute 1701j.3.
-Putting it another way, here are a handful of reasons when a due on sale clause is not accelerated:
+Assuming a piece of real estate is a person’s primary residence and they do not live in a housing complex, there are likely many exceptions to the acceleration of a balloon payment.
+Specifically, these exceptions can be found under the National Housing Act.

 Other significant cases